tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 `ModularFileSystem`, in the same vein.

-Another change we have to do is to `FileSystemRegistry`: the `Register()` call now uses a `unique_ptr<FileSystem>` argument instead of the existing `Factory`-based implementation since the constructor of `ModularFileSystem` needs to take as argument the function tables for the operations supported by the filesystem.
+Another change we have to do is to `FileSystemRegistry`: the `Register()` call after this proposal will use a `unique_ptr<FileSystem>` argument instead of the existing `Factory`-based implementation since the constructor of `ModularFileSystem` needs to take as argument the function tables for the operations supported by the filesystem.

 Because of this change, we also need a new subclass of `Env`, as each instance of `Env` has the `FileSystemRegistry` baked in at construction time.
 Actually,